svmiller/svmiller.github.io/README.md

 svmiller.com
 ============

-This is my personal/academic website as hosted on Github at [svmiller.github.io](http://svmiller.github.io) and powered by Jekyll.
-I'm in the process of moving into it from a shared hosting plan for a site powered by Wordpress at [svmiller.com](http://svmiller.com).
+This is my personal/academic website as hosted on Github at [svmiller.com](http://svmiller.com) and powered by Jekyll.

-I discuss the reasons for the move [here](http://svmiller.github.io/blog/2015/08/create-your-website-in-jekyll/).
+I discuss the reasons for the move [here](http://svmiller.com/blog/2015/08/create-your-website-in-jekyll/).

 This repository will also serve as my most up-to-date Jekyll theme as well.
 I keep a minimal version of [my no-good-very-bad template](https://github.com/svmiller/steve-ngvb-jekyll-template) on a Github repository.
 It's basically a Frankenstein monster of [Joel Glovier](http://joelglovier.com/)'s `jekyll-new` theme and [Alex King](http://www.alexking.org)'s [Favepersonal](https://crowdfavorite.com/favepersonal/) Wordpress theme.